 When can we enroll?

-Arts & Ideas enrolls throughout the year.
+Arts & Ideas has rolling admissions through February of each school year.
 Please see our Admissions page for more information.

 Does the school serve meals?